 Summary: A sermon examining the danger of spiritual negligence.

-Almost 20 years ago, as a 13 year old boy our family moved from my childhood home.
+When I was a 13 year old boy, our family moved from my childhood home.
 When my parents sold that house it had been completely renovated.
 It was like new.
 The kitchen and bathroom had been remodeled.
-The bedrooms and family room each had been painted, new carpet was installed.
+All of the bedrooms and the family room had been painted, and new carpet was installed.
 There was a new roof, and new siding on the exterior.
-Today that house is in a state of disrepair.
-The siding is falling off, the roof is caving in, the windows are broken out, the floors are rotten, the walls have holes in them. and the electrical and plumbing supplies have been stolen.
-All that remains is a shell of what once was a nice home.
-The most confusing part of this is that it didn't take 20 years for this to happen.
-It happened rather quickly.

 Neglect quickly leads to decay and destruction.
 If you neglect your physical health problems arise.
 The same is true concerning your spiritual health.

-We all know people who were once "spiritual giants".
-They were soul winners, prayer warriors, faithful servants, church leaders, load bearers and burden sharers.
-They were people of the Word.
-They were faithful to the church and the ministry.
-But somewhere along the way they began to neglect the things of God.
-And like the old home place they are now mere shells of what they once were.
+We know certain people who were once "spiritual giants".
+They were soul winners, prayer warriors, faithful servants, and church leaders.
+They were load bearers, burden sharers, people of the Word.
+They were people who were faithful to the church and the ministry.
+But somewhere along the way they began to neglect the things of God, and now they are now a mere shell of what they once were.
 Perhaps you would be honest enough to admit that you are not where you once were spiritually.
 Maybe your passion and zeal has been replaced with complacency and apathy.
 You suffer from a far too common problem in the modern church, that problem is called "spiritual neglect".

-If the owner of this property refused to give proper attention to issue at hand, it would only get worse.
+The owner had neglected his vineyard.
+Unless he woke up and gave it the proper attention, the situation would only get worse.
 If you refuse to address the spiritual crisis in your life, things will only get worse.
-If you would honestly appraise your spiritual condition you will see that you have become slothful concerning the things of God.
+If you would honestly appraise your spiritual condition you may find that that you have become slothful in the things of God.
 Your spiritual life is withering away.
 Your heart is as hard as the fallow ground.
 You are indifferent toward the things of God.
-You are backslidden.
-Like the church at Ephesus you have "left your first love".
-You are in the midst of a spiritual CRISIS!!
+You are backslidden!